nic-hartley/tuig/tuig/README.md

 ### How does tuig do versioning?

-tuig tries to follow semantic versioning, but the line between "bugfix", "feature", and "breaking change" can be difficult to draw.
+tuig tries to follow semantic versioning, but the line between "bugfix", "new feature", and "breaking change" can be difficult to draw.
 In short:
 - If it's undocumented, I can change it however I like and count it as a bugfix.
-- If it's documented, *just adding things* is never a breaking change, only a feature -- even if I forgot to add `#[non_exhaustive]` to that enum.
+- If it's documented, *just adding things* is never a breaking change, only a new feature -- even if I forgot to add `#[non_exhaustive]` to that enum.
 (Though I'll try very hard to make sure your code works without changes for minor version bumps, regardless.)
 - Changing documented things is almost certainly breaking regardless of the change.

   [tuig-iosys]: https://docs.rs/tuig-iosys